mohammad0914/Pursuit-Core-CSS-Selectors-Lab/README.md

 # CSS Selectors Lab

 ## Getting Started

-* Fork this repo
+- Fork this repo
-* Clone the forked repository
+- Clone the forked repository
-* `cd` to the directory where you cloned it
+- `cd` to the directory where you cloned it
-* `npm install` to install dependencies
+- `npm install` to install dependencies
-* `npm test` to open the cypress window
+- `npm test` to open the cypress window

-> *Note*: Remember to `git add`, `git commit` and `git push` regularly
+> _Note_: Remember to `git add`, `git commit` and `git push` regularly

 ## Submission Guidelines

-  * When finished, commit and push your work.
+- When finished, commit and push your work.
-  * Make a pull request on github.`
+- Make a pull request on github.`
-  * Submit the link to your pull request on Canvas.
+- Submit the link to your pull request on Canvas.

 This repo has an `about.html` file inside of it, as well as a `styles.css` file.
-Edit the CSS file to implement the changes below.
+Edit the HTML and CSS files to implement the changes below.

 <details>
 <summary>HTML</summary>